For enhanced security, you can validate that the webhook is being sent by HireHive. This is a combination of 3 headers (

 Code sample for verifying the signature

 All of the headers should be prefixed with webhook- and follow the exact naming as below.
+The headers are:- webhook-id: the unique webhook identifier.

 - webhook-timestamp: integer unix timestamp (seconds since epoch).